 Configur ation Item Description Name Name of a test case (mandatory).
 You can describe its test scenario or function.
 Descriptio n Brief description of a test case.
 You can enter the test scope, test objectives, test policy, test methods, test tools, test data, test metrics, and test environments of the current test case.
 Prerequisi tes Prerequisites for executing the current test case.
 Test Steps Step description and expected result.
 Tag Tag for the current test case as required.
 Each test case can be associated with a maximum of 10 tags, which should be separated by spaces.

-ID Test case ID, which can be customized.
+Configur ation Item Description ID Test case ID, which can be customized.
 If this item is left blank, a test case ID is automatically generated.

-Configur ation Item Description Case Level Test case level based on the importance of the scenario or function.
-The default level is L2 . • L0 : verification of underlying functions.
+Case Level Test case level based on the importance of the scenario or function.
+The default level is L2.
+L0: verification of underlying functions.
 Each module should have 10 to 20 test cases.
-L0 test cases account for 5% of all test cases. • L1: verification of basic functions for inherited features or before iteration acceptance.
+L0 test cases account for 5% of all test cases.
+L1: verification of basic functions for inherited features or before iteration acceptance.
 L1 test cases account for 20% of all test cases.
 L2: verification of important features for manual tests in non-regression versions.
-L2 test cases account for 60% of all test cases. • L3: verification of minor and non-important functions, and exception tests on basic and important functions.
-L3 test cases account for 15% to 20% of all test cases. • L4: verification of special input, scenarios, and threshold conditions.
+L2 test cases account for 60% of all test cases.
+L3: verification of minor and non-important functions, and exception tests on basic and important functions.
+L3 test cases account for 15% to 20% of all test cases.
+L4: verification of special input, scenarios, and threshold conditions.
 L4 test cases account for less than 5% of all cases.
 Module Module of the current test case.
 The module list comes from the project settings.
-For details, see Setting Modules.
+For details, see Setting Modules .
 Version Version number of the current test case.
 Iteration Iteration to test the current test case.
 Processor Person who needs to complete the test task.
 Associate d Requirem ent It is recommended that test cases be bidirectionally associated with test requirements.
 If the current test case is used to test a specific requirement and the requirement has been recorded in the CodeArts Req service, click Associate to associate the test case with the requirement work item.
-NOTE Test cases can be associated only with Epic, Feature, and Story work items of a Scrum project.
+NOTE Test cases can be associated only with Epic, Feature, and Story work items of a Scrum project and default Requirement work items of a Kanban project.
 Folder Associated feature directory.
 The test case is in the Other directory by default.
 Attachme nt Attachment related to the current test case.
 You can associate an existing file from the Files page or upload an attachment from the local PC.
+Custom Field Customized fields set by the user in Settings .
+For details, see Test Case Settings .

-5.3.2 Creating a Test Procedure
+5.3.2 Editing Test Case Details